Hacker-s-PlayStation/PlayStation4-Hacking-Guideline-ENG/2_methodology/Library.md

 그리고 해당 문자열의 크기만큼 `DT_STRSZ` 을 설정해주면 된다. -->

-Generally, ELF has the index of string table where the function name is located in the symbol table, but in sprx, instead of the table with the function name, thers is a table with `nid`, which is a function specific code.
+Generally, ELF has the index of string table where the function name is located in the symbol table, but in sprx, instead of the table with the function name, there is a table with `nid`, which is a function specific code.
 Symbol table uses the index of this nid table.

 More information is [here](https://blog.madnation.net/ps4-nid-resolver-ida-plugin/).

 Although not all, there is a database of what functions each nid refers to, so we can use this database to get a function string and then create a function string table.
 However, if there is not enough space for the segment for this string table, add the segment yourself.
+And, you can set `DT_STRSZ` as much as the size of the string.

 #### 3.7.1.
 Creating DT_SYM